polkadot-developers/polkadot-docs/polkadot-protocol/architecture/polkadot-chain/overview.md

 DOT is the native token of the Polkadot network, much like BTC for Bitcoin and Ether for the Ethereum blockchain.
 DOT has 10 decimals, uses the Planck base unit, and has a balance type of `u128`.
 The same is true for Kusama's KSM token with the exception of having 12 decimals.

-??? info "Redomination of DOT"
+??? info "Redenomination of DOT"
     Polkadot conducted a community poll, which ended on 27 July 2020 at block 888,888, to decide whether to redenominate the DOT token.
 The stakeholders chose to redenominate the token, changing the value of 1 DOT from 1e12 plancks to 1e10 plancks.

     Importantly, this did not affect the network's total number of base units (plancks); it only affects how a single DOT is represented.